apache/echarts-examples/README.md

 Note:
 - The metadata, i.e., the first JavaScript comment block, will be removed when displaying the source code in editor page.
-- If you want the example to be included in the [example gallery page](https://echarts.apache.org/examples/en/index.html)
+- If you want the example to be included in the [example exploration page](https://echarts.apache.org/examples/en/index.html)
   - metadata properies `title` and `category` must be provided.
-  - must no `excludeFromGallery: true`.
+  - must no `noExplore: true`.
   - The example should under `public/examples/ts/` folder directly, rather than in folder `public/examples/ts/doc-example/`.
 - **Do not modify the file path of existing examples**, unless you search and update all the links in `echarts-doc` correspondingly.

 Metadata properties can be:
 + `title`: Optional.
 String.
 + `titleCN`: Optional.
 String.
 + `category`: Optional.
 String list.
-That is the main categories in [example gallery page](https://echarts.apache.org/examples/en/index.html).
+That is the main categories in [example exploration page](https://echarts.apache.org/examples/en/index.html).
 If multiple categories need to be specified, use quotation marks and commas like `/* category: 'line, visualMap' */`
 + `since`: Optional.
 Semver version string.
 Recommended to add it to hint users the available echarts versions.
 For example, `/* since: 6.0.0 */`.
 Do not use `v6.0.0`, must follow Semver format.
 + `difficulty`: Optional.
 Number.
 + `theme`: Optional.
 String.
-+ `excludeFromGallery`: Optional.
++ `noExplore`: Optional.
 Boolean.
-Indicate that exclude this example from [example gallery page](https://echarts.apache.org/examples/en/index.html).
+Indicate that exclude this example from [example exploration page](https://echarts.apache.org/examples/en/index.html).
 + `videoStart` and `videoEnd`: Optional.
 Number.
 Record a video to show the animation when genering screenshot.
 For example,
   ```js
   /*